ethpandaops/forky/README.md

 Forky captures, stores and visualizes fork choice data from the Ethereum Beacon Chain.
 Forky is designed to provide a live view of the Ethereum network, along with historical access.

-Forky can capture fork choice dumps from multiple sources, store them, index them and provides a web interface for viewing them.

 ----------
 <p align="center">